orthopteroid/stochasticPerfectHash/README.md

  try to create mixing tables for randomly generated keys - all lower case alpha.
  When run, the program generates N random keys and tries to find the keyword arrangement and character mixing table permutation that allows the keywords to hash into ordinals in the keyword table.

-It tries a combination of approaches:
+**Approach** It tries a combination of approaches:
 1. firstly, it proceeds to randomize the order of the mixing table (up to some maximum number of times).
 This permutes the calculation of the key-hash, which depends upon the hashing method under analysis (pearson, crc32, fnv1a32 or fnv1a64).
 2. then, it adds extra blank entries (sparsity) in the keyword table.
 This effectively increases the bucket-size of the hash table.
 It's assumed that increasing this table is more costly memory-wise as these might be pointers, whereas the mixing table is uint8s.

- The pearson table approach looks up keyword characters in the mixing table to compute a hash (and subsequently using mod to determine a unique keyword index) whereas the crc32 method computes the crc32 hash of a keyword and then gobbles the bits of the crc to create a secondary hash (to which mod is used to determine the unique keyword index).
-For both methods only the final (8 bit) hash is stored, it's probably not even necessary to keep unless you want to do some kind of keyword hash validation (in which case there may be other problems with the current approach).
+ **Secondary Hash** The pearson table approach looks up keyword characters in the mixing table to compute a hash (and subsequently using mod to determine a unique keyword index) whereas the crc32 method computes the crc32 hash of a keyword and then gobbles the bits of the crc to create a secondary hash (to which a mask or mod is used to determine the unique keyword index).
 The fnv1a hashes use the same approach as the crc32 method to determine a keyword index.
+Other hashes could be added.

+ **UTF-8** This approach has been applied to strings made from 8-bit letters.
+To hash variable-length character encodings (like utf8) with the Pearson would require the mixtable to be the full 256 entries.
+Alternatively, hashing the utf-8 string with crc32 (or the other longer hashes) and bit-gobbling the hash through the mix-table might be effective.

+ **Validation** The sample code saves pre-masked 8bit hash which could be used for keyword validation if it wasn't so short - if you want to do that, use a 32bit hash method and store the hash to validate the keyword after lookup.

 The output typically looks like:
 ```
 pearson solution for 10 keywords using a 10 keyword table (1042 iterations)